lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 ---
 ---
 ## Configure on pythonanywhere

+Great, now that we have an overview of the Bottle application, let's configure it on PythonAnywhere.
+To set up the Bottle application on PythonAnywhere, we will follow these steps:

-**1. Navgate to application files**
+**1. Navigate to application files**
 1. Navigate to the "files" tab.
 2. Within files, navigate to *mysite/*.

 ![](../../assets/images/server4.png)